MichaelOlshewski/PortfolioManagementSystem/README.md

 ### __Installation__
 Installation:  You will need to have Node installed and then run ```npm install``` to be able to run.
-You musth ave a MongoDB server started in order to run the app.
+You must have a MongoDB server started in order to run the app.

 ### __Images__
 Dashboard: